-Coconut oil is known as a versatile gift from Mother Nature.
+Coconut oil is a versatile gift from Mother Nature.
 It can be used for cooking and even for curing health problems.
-Moreover, coconut oil has more benefits besides ingesting it.
+Moreover, coconut oil has several more benefits:

 Polishing your leather product